 What is my personal injury case worth?
 The answer takes in many factors.
 They include the nature of the injury and how it impacted the life of the injured person.
 The issue of full fair case evaluation requires thorough review of many factors.

 What is My Case Worth Factors

 Some, but by no means all of these factors include the dollar amount of medical bills and lost wages.
 Likewise, case value looks at the length and extent disability, scarring, loss of function, residual symptoms and other things.

 What is My Case Worth: “Magic Formula?”

-At one time, personal injury attorneys and insurance adjusters tallied up the medical bills and multiplied the total by a “magic number”.
-Sometimes lost wages were also lumped into the formula and the total was multiplied by 7 to 10 for a “demand” to the insurance company.
+Sometimes, personal injury attorneys and insurance adjusters added up medical bills and multiplied the total by a “magic number”.
+Where available, lost wages came into the mix.
+People multiplied the result sometimes by 7 to 10 for a high “demand” to the insurance company.
 This depended on the attorney’s strategy and experience with the particular insurance company or claims adjuster.

-However, this approach has been for the most part largely rejected for many reasons.
-For example, the ever increasing cost of medical treatment, and the type of treatment, can skew the total of the medical bills out of proportion to the actual injury.
-The magic multiplier method also punishes those who go on with their lives more quickly or “mitigate their damages” as the law requires.
+Most noteworthy, industry insiders largely reject this approach now for many reasons.
+The ever increasing cost of medical treatment, and the type of treatment, skews medical bills out of proportion to the actual injury.
+The magic multiplier method also punishes those who go on with their lives more quickly.
+The law calls it mitigation of damages.
+More on mitigation of damages.

 I practice personal injury law in Massachusetts and New Hampshire.
 However, these factors are universal.
 Do not do this yourself.
 The insurance industry’s own statistics indicate that once an attorney is brought into any claim, the value of the claim at least doubles.